 The Bowdoin Student Government Assembly is the democratically-elected, autonomous body of students that advocate for the student body through issue engagement, programming, and services.

 Class Councils are elected each year and promote class identity through social events, service programs and class swag.
-Some activities sponsored by the Class Councils include formal dances, community service days, karaoke nights and off campus trips and events.
+Activities sponsored by Class Councils include formal dances, community service days, karaoke nights and off campus trips and events.

 The Leadership Development Series is a co-curricular program dedicated to helping students explore and develop their leadership potential through a variety of workshops, discussions and experiential opportunities.